TheScer/MobileAppFinalProject/README.md

 | Language         | Kotlin|
 | Google Play link | http://… (will be updated when ready)|

-currently very very barebones.

-2 super basic UI views which show no data, there is only work being done in the backend.

-dummy choice for search as "charmander" currently setup for the URL connection

-API is properly called and classes for the JSON data is setup

-JSON data is also properly parsed to get the basic sprite of the pokemon.

 # Pokemon Data APP

 this app is designed to allow users to easily search up a pokemon and find data about it.